 | 2009 |

-YOD1 is a deubiquitinating enzyme of the OTU/otubain family that associates with p97 (VCP) and facilitates dislocation of misfolded proteins from the ER (ERAD).
-A catalytically inactive YOD1 variant stabilizes dislocation substrates and increases polyubiquitinated dislocation intermediates associated with p97.
-The UBX and Zinc finger domains (N- and C-terminal to the catalytic OTU core) are required for this dominant-negative effect. |
+YOD1 is a deubiquitinating enzyme of the OTU (otubain) family that associates with the p97 AAA-ATPase complex and its deubiquitinating activity is required for dislocation of misfolded proteins from the ER (ERAD).
+A catalytically inactive YOD1 variant acts as a dominant negative, stabilizing dislocation substrates and increasing polyubiquitinated intermediates associated with p97 in the cytosol.
+The dominant-negative effect depends on the UBX and Zinc finger domains flanking the catalytic OTU core. |

 Molecular cell |